About the S.C. Sea Grant Consortium

 To learn more about how we operationalize diversity, equity, and inclusion in our organizational effort, please visit our DEI page.

-The Consortium member institutions are Clemson University, Coastal Carolina University, College of Charleston, Medical University of South Carolina, S.C.
+The Consortium member institutions are Clemson University, Coastal Carolina University, College of Charleston, Francis Marion University, Medical University of South Carolina, S.C.
 Department of Natural Resources, S.C.
 State University, The Citadel, and University of South Carolina.

-Our member institutions serve as our partners in research and outreach, and the chief executive officer of each institution serves on our board of directors.
+Our member institutions serve as our partners in research and outreach, and an executive officer of each institution serves on our board of directors.

 South Atlantic Sea Grant Region